Why Sex Happens in Tabletop RPGs and How to Deal With It

 3) For the Sake of Narrative

 Your players are normal, well-adjusted individuals, who, during the game, have found themselves making realistic, expected roleplaying responses to specific situations.
-These responses have caused them to make decisions which have resulted in sexual congress between their character and other characters.
-This is how it happens in that ideal, magical game which you only get to have once.
+These responses have caused them to make decisions that have resulted in sexual congress between their character and other characters.
+This is how it happens in that ideal, magical game, which you only get to have once.

 Why Is This Important?

 So, what can we take away from this grossly simplistic summary of “sexual player types”?
 We see that, for most players, they either can’t have sex or can’t have the kind of sex that they would like to have.
 The roleplaying game becomes their liberating open door to experience things that they can’t experience in the real world.